ABOUT ME

 A Different Approach

-You normally have three choices for bathroom renovations in Austin.
+You normally have three choices for home renovation in Austin.
 You can hire a general contractor to oversee everything.
 Or you can hire a bunch of individual contractors (demo, carpentry, electrical, plumbing, drywall, tile, trim carpentry, paint, etc etc etc) and manage them all yourself.
 Or, you can DIY it.

 Hiring a general contractor is the retail approach.
 It adds ~40% to the cost of your project for the convenience of someone else managing all of the details for you.
 The upside is, obviously, not having to deal with everything yourself.
 The downside?
 That’s a big chunk of extra cash added to a bathroom or kitchen reno cost.

 Hiring your own individual contractors (basically, being your own general) is the wholesale approach.
 This can potentially save up to 40% which is a nice upside.
 But finding (and scheduling) even just one good subcontractor can be hard to do if you don’t have contracting experience yourself.
-Multiply that by five (or more for a complex reno project) and you really run the risk of a bad sub screwing up the entire project.
+Multiply that by three or five (demo, carpentry, plumbing, tiling, painting, etc) and you not only increase the pita but also can run the risk of a bad sub screwing up the entire project.
 That’s the practical downside to being your own GC.

 Doing all the work yourself is, of course, the (maybe) lowest cost option for a reno project but simply isn’t realistic for most folks.
 Installing tile, for example, isn’t rocket science but does take skill and practice.
 It can also get real messy real fast.